As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 36. Who or what can I live without going forward?

 We also expect specific systems and things to continue serving our needs.
-When they don't, we hold on in nostalgia.
+When they don't, we hold on to nostalgia.
 But it's time to see who or what has served its purpose in the past but doesn't quite fit into the life of the person we are today.

 37. Where do I see myself this time next year?